Anmol-Singh-Jaggi/directsync/README.md

       -ovr, --overwrite-content
                             Overwrite the files having same name but different content.
-      -rev, --reverse-sync-direction
-                            Use the right folder as source and the left as destination.
       -mirr, --mirror-contents
                             Make the destination directory exactly same as the source.
 Shorthand for `-add -rm -ovr`.